Home » Recipe Index » Chinese Recipes » Char Siu Pork (Chinese BBQ Pork) – Juicy, Easy Oven Recipe

 Char Siu Roast Pork slices on a long white plate on red white table cloth.

-Char Siu Roast Pork or Chinese BBQ Roast Pork is is a Cantonese dish known for its sweet, savory, and smoky flavor!
-Marinated in a mix of honey, soy sauce, and five-spice powder, it's slow-roasted to a tender, juicy meat with a caramelized, glossy look.
+Char siu pork (Chinese BBQ pork) is a classic Cantonese dish known for its sweet, savory, and slightly smoky flavor.
+This easy oven recipe uses a rich marinade of honey, soy sauce, and five-spice powder to create tender, juicy pork with a beautifully caramelized, glossy finish.

 5 from 1 vote